Toronto Transit Commission personnel

 Most Toronto Transit Commission personnel are members of the Amalgamated Transit Union Local 113.
 Total membership (2016) is approximately 10000 members (drivers, ticket collectors and maintenance workers).
 The ATU has represented Toronto Transit Commission (TTC) workers since 1899; workers of predecessor operators have been represented by the ATU's predecessor, the Amalgamated Association of Street Railway Employees of America.
 The president of ATU Local 113 was Bob Kinnear from 2003 to February 2017, Carlos Santos from January 2019 to December 2021 and Marvin Alfred since December 2021.

-Another 500 workers (signal, electrical and communications workers) are represented by Canadian Union of Public Employees (CUPE) Local 2.
+Another 700 workers (signal, electrical and communications workers) are represented by Canadian Union of Public Employees (CUPE) Local 2.

+About 115 station supervisors are represented by CUPE Local 5585.
+These employees respond to emergency, security and customer incidents at stations, as well as conducting inspections in order to minimize service disruptions.